 The campground was full.
 I backed into my site so that my picnic table, BBQ, and fire pit were behind me, (I would use none of it) beyond that area, was Peter’s Creek.

 On my left was a large multi-generational non-English speaking family with a tiny white terrier.
 The driveway separated them from a group of young adults having a fantastic time with music, beers, and BBQ.
-Across from me were a dad and his two sons.
+Across from me was a father with his two sons.
 From my front window, I spotted two class B vans, various vehicles, and tents, lots of tents dotted among the redwoods.

 Experienced campers surrounded me.
 All had set up their colorful mismatched tents, had outdoor gear strung about, and used all their campsite equipment.